-Students interested in admission to the Tippie College of Business must complete the online application for current UI students changing colleges which includes transfer course information (if applicable), review of the Tippie Honor Code, personal statement, and resume.
+Students interested in admission to the Tippie College of Business must complete the online application for current UI students changing colleges which includes transfer course information (if applicable), review of the Tippie Honor Code, admission essay, and resume.
 If you are a currently enrolled UI student, and you have applied to the college before, please note that you will need to reset your application with the Office of Admissions (your old application will appear after you log on, and the reset button will be at the bottom).
-You will also need to resubmit a new resume and a new personal statement (the questions for the personal statement change each session, and can be found on our website, under standard admission).
+You will also need to resubmit a new resume and a new admission essay (the questions for the admission essay change each session, and can be found on our website, under standard admission).

 Application deadlines are March 1 for fall applicants and October 1 for spring applicants.
 Applications are accepted for the fall and spring sessions only.
 Applications may be submitted until midnight on the day of the deadline, but we highly recommend that you apply before